ThinkDataEd/curriculum/docs/unit4/section4.md

 Instructional Days: 3

 ##<p style="background: black; color: white; text-align: center;">**Enduring Understandings**</p>
 Decision trees are used to classify observations into similar groupings based on known characteristics.
-Yes/no questions are asked, then the observations are sorted based on the responses to the questions.
+Questions are asked, then the observations are sorted based on the responses to the questions.
 After a specified number of iterations, a final group membership is decided.
 One particular modeling tool we use for decision trees is known as CART (Classification and Regression Trees).

 ##<p style="background: black; color: white; text-align: center;">**Engagement**</p>
-Students will participate in the *CART Activity* described in [Lesson 12](lesson12.md).
-They will classify football and soccer players into categories based on player characteristics.
+Students will be presented with the question about whether they would rather trust a doctor or a data scientist to diagnose them if they were having a chest pains.
+This will set the context for decision trees and how they are used to make predictions.

 ##<p style="background: black; color: white; text-align: center;">**Learning Objectives**</p>
 <ins>*Statistical/Mathematical:*</ins>